13Jan 2025

 4. The created cyphertext can be decrypted using an encryption algorithm and decryption key to convert it back to plain data.

-There are mainly two types of data encryption which are:
+There are mainly two types of data encryption which is known as symmetric encryption and asymmetric encryption.

 Symmetric Encryption: